Askannz/optimus-manager/README.md

 Also, if you have bumblebee installed on your system, uninstall it or at least make sure the `bumblebeed` service is disabled.
 Finally, make sure the `bbswitch` module is not loaded at boot time (check `/etc/modules-load.d/`).

-Someone made a Gnome Shell extension for this program, you can find it here : [optimus-manager-argos](https://github.com/inzar98/optimus-manager-argos).

 Uninstallation
 ----------